Azure/RealtimeRDeployment/README.md

 - Click on "Create .htpasswd file"
 - Select the generated text, and save it into a file named `auth`.

+Next, run the following scripts in order.

 ### Building the model image

 The script [`00_train_model.R`](00_train_model.R) trains a simple model (a random forest for house prices, using the Boston dataset), and saves the model object to a .RDS file.
+This step is optional, as the repository already contains a suitable model object.

 ### Creating the Azure resources

-The script [`01_create_resources.R`](01_create_resources.R) checks if the resource group for the deployment exists, and creates it if necessary.
-It then creates the ACR and AKS resources.
-Note that creating an AKS resource can take several minutes.
+The script [`01_create_resources.R`](01_create_resources.R) creates the necessary Azure resources for the deployment.
+Note that creating an AKS cluster can take several minutes.

 ### Installing an ingress controller